Low Tox Living With Dr Vivian Chen

 Without a doubt reducing my toxic exposures and supporting my detox organs with the nourishment they need.
 I had a high toxicity load and had constant migraines, insomnia, acne, anxiety, was always exhausted, and lived on coffee during the day then wine to relax in the evenings.
 All my labs were normal so my doctors told me these were 'normal' and there was nothing wrong with me.
 However, when I 'cleaned up my act' so to speak, all those problems went away.

 EVOLVh of course!!
-Other than that, I would gift them water and an air filter to start, and then my own 'How To Reduce Toxins Guide' to get them started on the non-toxic living journey.
+Other than that, I would gift them water and an air filter to start, and then direct them to the free resources on my site to get them started on the non-toxic living journey.